nandiashim/JACS2024/README.md

 ## How to Obtain QCFF/PI Program

-To download the QCFF/PI program, contact ztchu@usc.edu.
+To avail and download the QCFF/PI program, contact ztchu@usc.edu.